feiskyer/chatgpt-copilot/README.md

     </a>
 </p>

-## The most loved opensourced ChatGPT extension for VS Code
+## The Most Loved Open-Source ChatGPT Extension for VS Code

-The project is built on the most loved ChatGPT extension [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt), which has downloaded by ~500,000 developers.
+ChatGPT Copilot is a powerful extension for Visual Studio Code, bringing the capabilities of ChatGPT directly into your coding environment.
+Built on the popular [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt), which has been downloaded by over 500,000 developers.

-But unfortunately, the original author has decided to stop maintaining the project, and the new recommended Genie AI extension on the original project is not opensourced.
-So I decided to fork it and continue the development.
+Unfortunately, the original author has decided to stop maintaining the project, and the new recommended Genie AI extension is not open-source.
+This fork continues the development to keep the project open and accessible to everyone.

 ## Features

-- ➕ Use GPT-4, GPT-3.5, Claude 3 or OpenAI compatible local models with your API Key from OpenAI, Azure OpenAI Service or Anthropic.
+- 🤖 Supports GPT-4, GPT-3.5, Claude, Gemini or OpenAI-compatible local models with your API key from OpenAI, Azure OpenAI Service, Google, Anthropic or other providers.
-- 📃 Get streaming answers to your prompts in sidebar conversation window
+- 📃 Streaming Answers: Receive real-time responses to your prompts in the sidebar conversation window.
-- 🔥 Stop the responses to save your tokens.
+- 🔥 Stop Responses: Interrupt responses at any time to save your tokens.
-- 📝 Create files or fix your code with one click or with keyboard shortcuts.
+- 📝 Code Assistance: Create files or fix your code with one click or keyboard shortcuts.
-- ➡️ Export all your conversation history at once in Markdown format.
+- ➡️ Export Conversations: Export all your conversation history at once in Markdown format.
-- Automatic partial code response detection.
-Continues and combines automatically, when response is cut off.
+- 🐛 Automatic Partial Code Detection: Automatically continues and combines responses when they are cut off.
-- Ad-hoc prompt prefixes for you to customize what you are asking ChatGPT
+- 📰 Custom Prompt Prefixes: Customize what you are asking ChatGPT with ad-hoc prompt prefixes.
-- Edit and resend a previous prompt
+- ➕ Editable Prompts: Edit and resend previous prompts.
-- Copy, insert or create new file from the code, ChatGPT is suggesting right into your editor.
+- 💻 Seamless Code Integration: Copy, insert, or create new files directly from ChatGPT's code suggestions.

+## Installation

+- Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=feiskyer.chatgpt-copilot) or search `ChatGPT Copilot` in VScode Extensions and click install.
+- Reload Visual Studio Code after installation.

 ## Configurations

+Configure the extension by setting your API keys and preferences in the settings.

 | Configuration | Description |
 | ------------- | ----------- |